 Major complexity drivers for the research UCs are the number of engineering disciplines involved, the number of domains in AS engineering, the variety of software tools and tool types/data models, and the degree of distribution in the project organization.
 Evaluation measures include the effectiveness, efficiency, robustness, scalability, and usability of methods and research prototypes in laboratory and industrial contexts.

 Research organization in modules and research areas.
 The research work in the CDL-Flex is organized in three modules and five research areas (RAs).

 Module 1 “Integration Foundations for Software Quality Improvement in Automation Systems Engineering” investigates knowledge representation and integration to provide methods and a software platform as foundation for investigating solutions for ASE process analysis and improvement.
 Module 1 consists of the following three RAs:

-The RA 1.1 “Technical Integration Foundations” (TI) investigates concepts for architecture integration in ASE to provide the Engineering Service Bus (EngSB) methods and tools (see in Figure 2 the green circles numbered 1, 2, and 3) for the integration of technologically heterogeneous software tools and engineering systems as foundation for the effective and efficient automation, analysis, and improvement of engineering processes.
+The RA 1.1 “Technical Integration Foundations” (TI) investigates concepts for architecture integration in ASE to provide the Engineering Service Bus (EngSB) methods and tools for the integration of technologically heterogeneous software tools and engineering systems as foundation for the effective and efficient automation, analysis, and improvement of engineering processes.
 The RA TI captures requirements and capabilities for integrating heterogeneous systems of systems that are relevant for ASE in generalized use cases, based on external requirements and alternative solutions from the scientific communities systems interoperability and ASE.
 Use case solution models and processes have been based on requirements coming from researchers in the CDL-Flex research areas 1.2 SRI, 1.3 QM, 2.1 Sim and from company partners, captured in specific use cases.